microsoft/TypeScript-Website/packages/handbook-v1/en/Nightly Builds.md

 permalink: /docs/handbook/nightly-builds.html
 ---

-A nightly build from the [TypeScript's `master`](https://github.com/Microsoft/TypeScript/tree/master) branch is published by midnight PST to NPM and NuGet.
+A nightly build from the [TypeScript's `master`](https://github.com/Microsoft/TypeScript/tree/master) branch is published by midnight PST to npm and NuGet.
 Here is how you can get it and use it with your tools.

 ## Using npm